Flexible Dieting: Why You Should Try This Now

 Flexible dieting supports eating almost everything you like without crossing the daily intake limit of fibers and macronutrients like carbs, fats, and proteins.
-That way, you stay on your fitness track longer, without caving in to cravings like rigid dieters do.
+That way, you stay on your fitness track longer, without caving in to cravings.
 Use a macro calculator to find your daily macro limit, which depends on your vital stats, the energy you spend daily, and your fitness goal.
 That said, reserve junk food for rare occasions.

 You’ve probably heard the phrase “flexible dieting” being bandied about or wondered what the IIFYM acronym really meant.
 Well, if you’re looking for a new way to lose weight and stay fit, these two might just be your thing.
 Flexible dieting has caught the fancy of first-time dieters and fitness veterans alike.
 At last count, the IIFYM website put the total number of registered dieters at several hundred thousand, inching closer to the million mark with each turn of the ticker.